Beyond imposter syndrome: the self-worth wound holding businesswomen back

 The question to sit with

 It’s not a case of “self-worth is nice to have, but let’s master marketing/AI/sales first, that’s what really counts”.
-Self-worth, as I've always believed, the foundation of everything.
+Self-worth, as I've always believed, is the foundation of everything.

 And self-leadership is how you build it - deliberately and practically, one small act of self-trust at a time.

-Take the free Self-Leadership Assessment to find out where you currently sit on the self-leadership scale - you’ll also receive a Self-leadership guide with key practices to weave into your world.
+You can get started today by taking the free Self-Leadership Assessment to find out where you currently sit on the self-leadership scale - you’ll also receive a Self-leadership guide with key practices to weave into your world.